A Water Lover's Dream

 Virginia's Northern Neck

-If your passion turns to old boats and Chesapeake Bay heritage, visit the Port Kinsale Maritime Museum at the Port Kinsale Marina and Resort, and tour one of the oldest remaining Virginia-built skip jacks, the 1904 Virginia W.
+If your passion turns to old boats and Chesapeake Bay heritage, visit the Kinsale Museum and tour one of the oldest remaining Virginia-built skip jacks, the 1904 Virginia W.

 At the mouth of the Potomac River in Reedville in Northumberland County, the Reedville Fishermen's Museum will fill your head with fishing lore.
 Here, you can charter a boat to fish for the mighty striped bass of the Chesapeake Bay, jump aboard a Smith Point Marina Cruise or take a cruise to Tangier Island!
 (Allow another day on your tour for Tangier.)